 If there are specific lubes you want to try in your 6 pack, there’s a comment box at checkout and you can let us know.
 However, we do not keep a strict inventory of our lube packets.
 If we’re out of a type you want, we’ll email you to ask for guidance.
-Also, we have some packets (Hathor and Sutil) that are not available as part of the 6 pack.
-If you would like to try those in sample size, please order them separately on our website.
+Also, Sutil packets are not available as part of the 6 pack.
+If you would like to try Sutil in sample size, please order it separately on our website.
 Similarly, some of our really good lubes, don’t come in sample packets!
 (We’re really sad about this.)
 Look on our website for the smallest containers if you want to try them.
-And of course, if you want our advice on a lube that you might really like, you can email us at email@example.com
+And of course, if you want our advice on a lube that you might really like, you can call us at (505) 265-5815, or email us at firstname.lastname@example.org.

 Water-based lubricants are safe on all sex toys and barrier methods of birth control/STI prevention.
 Most people go with a water-based lube, possibly because our minds really understand water.
 Water-based lubricants can feel gel-like, watery, or lotion-y depending on the other ingredients in the lube.

 The downside to water-based lubes is that they don’t hold up as well as silicone or oil based lubes.
 The water in them evaporates or sinks into our bodies, and then things aren’t as slippery as we want.
 You can re-apply the lube, but it’s best to only do that a time or two because all the ingredients that don’t evaporate are still on you, so eventually they build up and start feeling the opposite of lube-y.
 You can combat this issue by keeping some water by the bed and putting water on the pertinent areas when the lube starts to dry out.
 You can also use saliva, which is mostly water, but make sure first that it’s ok to touch your partner with your spit!
 Water-based lubes usually dry up and leave you feeling as you always do quickly after sex.

 Water-based lubes that we often have in packets are: